 - Ensure all resources, required to do the PATs, are available.
-See the DBE Catalogue for Learning and Teaching Support Materials (LTSM). - Allocate sufficient time for learners to complete the PATs (select contact time during and/or after school). - Ensure you TEACH every CAPS Topics concept/skill and knowledge component thoroughly.
-Facilitate a deep LEARNING process for each learner before the actual assessment of the PATs are administered. - Use the Guidelines for Standardisation for an Assessment, Essay and Research to ensure the correct format, length, content etc. is applied across the nine provinces for the Assignment, Essay and Research. - Monitor the progress of the PATs during the rehearsal process. - Conduct informal continuous assessment. - Complete formal assessment and offer feedback to learners to help strengthen individual performance; use the rubrics provided in this document. - Complete the Excel mark sheets/spread sheets provided by the province. - Follow school policy and deadlines regarding submission of marks. - File the Lesson Plans as well as the Assessment Tasks' briefs and instructions as well as the Assessment Tools (rubrics, marking guidelines, checklists) for the PATS, based on the CAPS Topics, in the file called: TEACHER FILE: LESSON PLANNING AND ASSESSMENT TASKS PLANNING.
+See the DBE Catalogue for Learning and Teaching Support Materials (LTSM). - Allocate sufficient time on the timetable for learners to complete the PATs (select contact time during and/or after school). - Ensure you TEACH every CAPS Topics concept/skill and knowledge component thoroughly.
+Facilitate a deep LEARNING process for each learner before the actual assessment of the PATs is administered. - Use the Guidelines for Standardisation for an Assessment, Essay and Research to ensure the correct format, length, content etc. is applied across the nine provinces for the Assignment, Essay and Research. - Monitor the progress of the PATs during the rehearsal process. - Conduct informal continuous assessment. - Complete formal assessment; using the rubrics provided in this document. - Complete the Excel mark sheets/spread sheets provided by the province. - Follow school policy and deadlines regarding submission of marks. - File the Lesson Plans as well as the Assessment Tasks' briefs and instructions as well as the Assessment Tools (rubrics, marking guidelines, checklists) for the PATs, based on the CAPS topics, in the file called: TEACHER FILE: LESSON PLANNING AND ASSESSMENT TASKS PLANNING. - This file must be available for cluster, provincial and national moderation. - Record, on an ordinary cellphone, the Performance Sections of learners' PATs and download onto a DVD.
+This DVD must be available for moderation. - File the learners' completed assessment evidence of both the Performance Sections (DVDs) and the Written Sections of the PATs in the file called: LEARNER FILE: ASSESSMENT EVIDENCE. - This file must be available for cluster, provincial and national moderation. - All learners' Written Section' and 'Performance Section' evidence should be available at all times and remains the property of the Department of Education until the final results are released.
+Keep these written pieces and DVD-saved performances locked up in your classroom.
+This is a school responsibility.